atick-faisal/label-studio/docs/source/guide/access_tokens.md

 order: 381
 order_enterprise: 359
 meta_title: Access tokens
-meta_description: Access tokens to interact with the Label Studio API and SDK.
+meta_description: Access tokens to interact with the Annotation Hub API and SDK.
 section: "Manage Your Organization"
 date: 2025-02-18 12:03:59
 ---

-Label Studio has personal access tokens and legacy tokens.
+Annotation Hub has personal access tokens and legacy tokens.
 The options available to users are set at the Organization level.
 Se [Access settings for orgs](#Access-token-settings-for-orgs) below.

 <table>
 <thead>